pawel2000pl/SeedSorter/README.md

 # Seed sorter
-Program for sorting bean seeds
+Program for sorting bean seeds. <br>
+The machine and software were designed and created by Paweł Bielecki (pbielecki2000@gmail.com).

 Warning: This software is for embedded system (Raspberry Pi 4) use only!
 Required packages: libv4l-dev fpc lazarus